262626yashbendresh/Yash-Bendresh/README.md

 - 👋 Hi, I am Yash
 - 😀 I’m interested in building the best websites, apps, and softwares, etc.
-- 👨🏻‍💻 I’m currently learning JS,Python, CSS, PHP, HTML...and every thing ese to be a good programmer
+- 👨🏻‍💻 I’m currently learning JS,Python, CSS, PHP, HTML...and every thing else to be a good programmer
 - 🤝 I’m looking to collaborate on...
 <!---
 262626yashbendresh/262626yashbendresh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.